 Then one day, I came to this passage, Romans 7:14.
 It was like the Words of God jumped off the page.
 It was so incredibly encouraging to see this great man of faith, the Apostle Paul, confess his struggle with sin, even late in life.
 After all those years of walking with Jesus Christ, Paul shared his own struggles: I know what I’m supposed to do.
 I know what I’d like to do, but I keep failing.
 I read the passage over and over.
 I can’t tell you what strength and encouragement it gave me to learn that the more we grow in Christ, the more we are aware of our sinfulness.
 It also helped me realize that the further we are from Christ, the less we’re aware of our sinfulness.
 It finally made sense to me!
 I realized that recognizing my own weaknesses and sinfulness wasn’t regressing in my relationship with Christ, but growing closer to Him!

-It was during that year of college, of struggling with all kinds of fears, but mostly the fear of committing the unforgivable sin, when God ministered to me very personally.
-He said, “Bryant, whatever you do, whatever you have done, whatever you will do in the future, you are not condemned.
+It was during that year of college and struggling with all kinds of fears, that God ministered to me very personally.
+He said, Bryant, whatever you DO, whatever you’ve DONE, and whatever you WILL DO, you are not condemned.
 I love you.
-You are my child.”
-When we really understand God’s grace – His offer of no condemnation for our sin through what He has done for us on the cross – that He gives us the desire to want to live in a way that is pleasing to God.
-It frees us from the fear of messing up or doing something unforgivable to the joy of living in gratitude for what He did for us.
-That really sets us free from fear (which is really not trusting God), to relishing in His love, no longer defeated by sin!
+You are my child.
+That’s the power of God’s grace – His no strings attached offer of forgiveness and mercy through Christ’s death on the cross for our sins.
+And when we begin to walk with God in faith, He changes our heart.
+We begin to desire to want to live in a way that is pleasing to God.
+It frees us from living in fear of messing up or doing something unforgivable, to living in true joy and gratitude for what He has done for us.
+And that has the power to set us free from fear – which after all, is not fully trusting God.
+It’s time to let go of your fear and relish in God’s love, no longer defeated by sin!